 This protocol is the standard for transmitting email messages across the Internet.
 It is namely used for sending

-screen to enable these services for their users.
+screen to enable these services for your users.

-screen to enable this service for their users.
+screen to enable this service for your users.

 SSH (Secure Shell Handler):

-A network protocol that allows a user to log into a remote machine securely. cPanel & WHM can create keys for authenticating a user's identity during SSH login, and lets you manage SSH keys via the Manage SSH Keys
+A network protocol that allows a user to log into a remote machine securely.
+WHM can create keys for authenticating your identity during SSH login, and lets you manage SSH keys via the Manage SSH Keys